mathewmahoney/stake-web-sdk/README.md

 # UI

 We have provided solutions for the UI, which are [components-ui-pixi](/packages/components-ui-pixi) and [components-ui-html](/packages/components-ui-html).
-They are functional with a few features like auto gaming, turbo mode, bonus button, responsiveness and so on, but they are not as beautiful.
+They are functional with a few features like auto gaming, turbo mode, bonus button, responsiveness and so on, although they are not as beautiful.

 ```
 <script lang="ts">